punkypankaj/camera_calibration/README.md

 10. Measure the size of the single chess board block in mm

-after this run the caliberate.py executable file
+After this run the caliberate.py executable file

     $ python calibrate.py --mm 26 --width 640 --height 480

-'26' is he size of the marker block  640 480 are strictly adviced to use with this particulat setup
+'26' is he size of the marker block  640 480 are strictly adviced to use with this particular setup